 So, you know, with this justice system that now is even being weaponized by Joe Biden as we speak, as now Merrick Garland is looking into Georgia's voting law, but not Delaware's restrictive voting laws.

-There's no doubt that there is direct evidence that Joe Biden lied repeatedly when he said, not one time, I never had any conversations, not ever, with zero experience Hunter in his foreign business dealings.
+There's no doubt that there is direct evidence that Joe Biden lied repeatedly when he said, not one time, I never had any conversations, not ever, with zero experience Hunter and his foreign business dealings.

-And now we know it's a lie because we know that there are photographs of then vice president Joe Biden with zero experience hunter's foreign business partners.
+And now we know it's a lie because we know that there are photographs of then Vice President Joe Biden with zero experience Hunter's foreign business partners.

-Anyway, so I mean Peter Schweitzer was very clear with us on this program about Joe's direct benefit and the president, Joe Biden, having gotten money from Hunter's foreign business dealings.
+Anyway, so I mean, Peter Schweitzer was very clear with us on this program about Joe's direct benefit and the president, Joe Biden, having gotten money from Hunter's foreign business dealings.

 He was the guy that saw the compelling evidence against Hunter Biden and handed it over to the FBI.